KonstantinaStrantzali/KonstantinaStrantzali/README.md

-- 👋 Hi, I’m Konstantina, a Junior Full Stack Web Developer.
+- 👋 Hi, I’m Konstantina, a UX UI Designer with strong experience in Web Development.

 <br>